metadatacenter/cedar-embeddable-editor/README.md

 ### Metadata Export

-The metadata currently being edited inside CEE can be exported at anytime by making this call:
+The metadata currently being edited inside CEE can be exported at anytime by making this API call:

 ```javascript
 const meta = cee.currentMetadata;